gaurabh123/Nvidia/maternal-companion/README.md

 # Maternal Companion MVP

-This project bundles a Streamlit dashboard for triage and routing with a minimal FastAPI backend that wraps Twilio SMS and voice notifications.
+This project hosts a FastAPI backend dedicated to Twilio voice calls.
+It uses Twilio's built-in speech recognition to capture each caller turn, feeds the transcript to an NVIDIA VIM model, and then speaks concise multi-turn replies back to the caller with Twilio `<Say>`.

 ## Prerequisites

 - Python 3.10+
-- Twilio account with a verified phone number or messaging service
+- Twilio account with a voice-capable phone number (trial numbers work for testing)
+- NVIDIA API key with access to a VIM chat model

 ## Setup